wwkong/wwkong.github.io/_pages/notes.md

 {% include base_path %}

 Here are some course notes that I have typeset in the past.
-Final exam and midterm review sheets are denoted by { F } and { M }, respectively.
-Additional errata is denoted by { E[#] } where [#] is some integer
+Final and midterm review sheets are denoted by { F } and { M }, respectively.
+Additional errata is denoted by { E[#] }.

 ---
 # **Georgia Institute of Technology** #